Elon Musk's Stance on Bitcoin May Be Hypocritical, and Here's Why

 Naturally, this pattern of behavior raises questions among crypto-enthusiasts and environmental activists around the world.
 Kelly Slater, an 11-time World Surfing Champion and climate campaigner, expressed doubts about Musk's sincerity on his Instagram:

 “So a guy who owns an energy company doesn’t understand this stuff before he buys it?
 Has no problem taking the profits.
 Does he have an issue with kids mining cobalt in the Democratic Republic of Congo to build batteries?”

 Similar sentiments exist in the crypto-enthusiast community.
 Crypto pioneer Nick Spanos also calls out Musk for lack of transparency in his comments to Cointelegraph:

-“It saddens me a bit that a man of his stature shows such carelessness in statements, whether it is intentional or not.
-I assumed that Elon Musk understood that mining contributes only a tiny percentage to overall emissions and that the share of renewable energy in cryptocurrency mining operations was growing.
-Unfortunately, it all looks like a manipulative scheme at this point, and I hope that some relevant agency will take a good look at the situation.”
+“It may seem a bit confusing that a man of his stature shows such carelessness in statements, whether it is intentional or not.
+We hope that Elon Musk understood that mining contributes only a tiny percentage to overall emissions and that the share of renewable energy in cryptocurrency mining operations was growing.
+Unfortunately, it all looks like a manipulative scheme at this point, and there is a possibility that some relevant agency will take a good look at the situation.”